onflow/OWBSummer2020Project/15/README.md

 11. Congrats!
 You have two accounts with a Zeemz Chest in each!

+### Product: How It Will Work
+1. A logged in CryptoKitty owner finds a Zeemz Chest inside the Kitty Vortex.
+2. The CK owner chooses to:
+    - Keep the chest OR Drop the chest
+        - If they keep the chest, then they can Open it or Gift it
+        - If they drop the chest, then it returns to the Kitty Vortex
+3. The CK owner chooses to:
+    - Open the chest OR Gift the chest
+        - If they open the chest, then they'll receive a random treasure (zCollar, zStar, zVirus)
+		    - When they receive a zCollar or a zStar, then they receive MP and HP bonuses
+			- When they receive a zVirus, they take a MP and HP hit
+		- If they gift the chest, then they'll transfer ownership of the unopened chest to another account
+4. A CryptoKitty that is equipped with a zCollar will be able to enter the Kitty Vortex to help fight the virus

 ### Current Limitations
 1. I wasn't sure how to make the Forge Vault accept zStars and Collars in order to create the zCollars.
 So, right now, the zCollar is created in the Forge Vault, I believe, I need to combine contracts so that the multiple resource types are in a single contract.
 But, I'm not sure that that's right.